(This is a now page. Click through for more information on what that means.)

 - President: Guiding corporate strategy, finding and maintaining strategic partnerships, adviser to all departments, chief delegation specialist.

-- Director of Pitching: Overseeing the Pitching floor with two lieutenants (Bryan Leslie and Bill Hezel).
+- Director of Pitching: Overseeing the Pitching floor with a primary lieutenant Bill Hezel.

 - Head of Technology: In charge of all technical operations, from Information Technology to Software Development.